shamshadlive/Django-Todo-App-With-User-Login-MySQL-Database/README.md

 # Django-Todo-App-With-User-Login-MySQL-Database

-This App Created With DJango Frame work , Javascript , Jquery and Bootstrap This is a simple Web app which included a user login,registration functions with Django Model Forms
+This App Created With DJango Frame work , Javascript , Jquery , Ajax and  Bootstrap This is a simple Web app which included a user login,registration functions with Django Model Forms

 <b>